|Name of the GI||Yamadai Kansho|

 As a result of producers' efforts, since 1960, to ensure a stable supply of high-quality sweet potato for fresh produce markets, Yamadai Kansho is so highly recognized by market participants in western Japan, the primary destination of shipment, that they say, "When it comes to kansho (sweet potato), Yamadai Kansho is the first choice."

-For the production of Yamadai Kansho, Miyazakibeni, a strain of the variety Kokei 14, is grown using one of the following three methods of cultivation: super early harvesting tunnel cultivation (planted around January to March and harvested around June to July), early harvesting cultivation (planted around March to April and harvested around July to August), and late harvesting normal cultivation (planted around May to June and harvested around September to November).
+Miyazakibeni, a strain of the variety Kokei 14, is used as a cultivar for the production of Yamadai Kansho; however, Kokei 14, or a variety derived from Kokei 14 but other than Miyazakibeni may be selected in the event of natural disaster, etc. The cultivar is grown through one of the following three methods of cultivation: super early harvesting tunnel cultivation (planted around January to March and harvested around June to July), early harvesting cultivation (planted around March to April and harvested around July to August), and late harvesting normal cultivation (planted around May to June and harvested around September to November).

 After harvesting and carefully removing the fibrous roots, the sweet potatoes are sorted in accordance with 4-grade quality criteria for shape and appearance and 7-grade sorting criteria for weight which are prescribed in the JA Kushima City Otsuka Standards for Fresh Produce Kansho.